An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Stochastic quasi-Fej er monotonicity in the presence of uniqueness

 \begin{corollary} Given a metric space $(X,d)$ and functions $\phi:X\times X\to [0,\infty)$ and $F:X\to [0,\infty]$, the former being measurable in its first argument and the latter being measurable, suppose that $F$ has a unique zero $z$ which is strongly $\phi$-unique in expectation over a collection $D$ of $X$-valued random variables.
 Suppose that $(x_n)\subseteq D$ is a sequence of $X$-valued random variables which is stochastically $\phi$-quasi-Fej\'er monotone w.r.t.\ $\mathrm{zer}F$ (and a suitable filtration) and that it has the $\liminf$-property in expectation relative to $F$.
 Then $\EE[\phi(x_n,z)]\to 0$ and $\phi(x_n,z)\to 0$ a.s.
 If $\phi$ is uniformly consistent, then $d(x_n,z)\to 0$ a.s. \end{corollary}

-Similar to Theorem \ref{thm:RSfast}, we also want to highlight a result on fast rates of convergence for certain stochastic quasi-Fej\'er monotone sequences in the context of linear moduli of strong uniqueness.
+Just as with our quantitative Robbins-Siegmund theorem, refined results providing faster rates of convergence for stochastically Fej\'er monotone sequences under stronger assumptions are easy to produce.
+To give one example, the following result in the context of linear moduli of strong uniqueness is an immediate corollary of Theorem \ref{thm:RSfast} (and we omit the proof):

 \begin{theorem} Let $(X,d)$ be a metric space and let $\phi:X\times X\to [0,\infty)$ be a mapping which is measurable in its first argument.
 Let $F:X\to [0,\infty]$ be measurable with $\mathrm{zer}F=\{z\}$, where the zero $z$ is strongly $\phi$-unique in expectation over a collection $D$ of $X$-valued random variables where further $\EE[F(x)]\geq t\EE[\phi(x,z)]$ for all $x\in D$ with $t>0$.
 Let $(\mathcal{F}_n)$ be a filtration and let $(x_n)\subseteq D$ be a sequence of $X$-valued $\mathcal{F}_n$-measurable random variables such that $\phi(x_n,z)$ is integrable for all $n\in\mathbb{N}$.
 Suppose further that $(x_n)$ satisfies